 To gather rater characteristics, clinicians completed a one-time Clinical Practice Survey.
 For each rated case, clinicians completed a Case Description Survey (Appendix 2) and C-GUIDETM.
 Surveys could be completed on paper or online via REDCap.21 Raters were able to start, stop, and resume the surveys at their convenience.
 For each eligible case, clinicians were asked to rely on their knowledge of the case to complete the Case Description Survey and C-GUIDETM within one week of reporting result(s) to the patient/family.
 The Case Description Survey included five items related to the index case: age, sex, primary indication for testing, number of prior genetic tests, and test urgency and five items related to the test itself: test type, result interpretation, disclosure modality, turnaround time, and time elapsed between result disclosure and C-GUIDETM completion.
-Result interpretations were defined as follows: diagnostic is a pathogenic/likely pathogenic variant that provides a complete explanation of phenotype; partially/possibly diagnostic is a pathogenic/likely pathogenic variant that provides a partial explanation of phenotype; and non-diagnostic was defined as a test result that provides no explanation of phenotype.
+Result interpretations were defined as follows: diagnostic is a pathogenic/likely pathogenic variant that provides a complete explanation of phenotype; partially/possibly diagnostic is a variant of unknown significance that could provide a complete explanation of phenotype OR is a pathogenic/likely pathogenic variant in a recessive gene without a second hit OR is a pathogenic/likely pathogenic variant that provides a partial explanation of phenotype; and non-diagnostic was defined as a test result that provides no explanation of phenotype.